Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ## HOISTING - GEC - EVENT LOOP

 ## How functions are objects in JS
-1. Every function in JavaScript is an object created by the Function constructor, and inherits from Function.prototype, which provides methods like call, apply, and bind
+1. Every function in JavaScript is an object created by the Function constructor, and inherits from `Function.prototype`, which provides methods like `call, apply, and bind`
    ```JS
    function sayHello(name) {
    return `Hello, ${name}`;